 Using the clinical information, the indications for radiographic imaging may be tailored to detect patients with a significant chance of having a major renal laceration (considered grades 3-4).

-Miller and McAninch, based on findings in more than 2000 blunt renal trauma injuries, determined that in less than 0.2% of cases will a grade 2 or more severe renal injury be missed.
+Miller and McAninch, based on findings in more than 2000 blunt renal trauma injuries, determined that a grade 2 or more severe renal injury will be missed in less than 0.2% of cases.
 These patients are the victims of multiple trauma, and, thus, during the evaluation of other intra-abdominal injuries, most of the missed major renal injuries are be detected.
 When patients who were imaged for associated intra-abdominal injuries are included, only 0.03% of significant renal injuries were not identified.

 In comparison to adults, children’s kidneys are relatively much larger for their body size.
 The kidneys are also not as well protected with perirenal fat, which is usually scant, and lower ribs that are incompletely ossified.
 Therefore, children are particularly prone to injury.
 However, the majority of blunt renal injuries are contusions that require no active therapy.
 Hypotension is often an unreliable predictor of significant renal injury, as children can maintain a normal blood pressure despite extensive blood loss.